 MATH 207 SET THEORY

-Countable and uncountable sets, cardinality and cardinal arithmetic, the construction of the real numbers, the continuum hypothesis, transfinite numbers, the axiom of choice.
+This course covers the following topics: countable and uncountable sets, cardinality and cardinal arithmetic, the construction of the real numbers, the continuum hypothesis, transfinite numbers, the axiom of choice.
+Prerequisite: MATH 206.

 MATH 208 COMPLEX ANALYSIS